haldunbalim/haldunbalim.github.io/_pages/publications.md

 nav_order: 1
 ---

 A list of my publications.
-May not be updated regularly, refer to my <a href="https://scholar.google.com/citations?user=ELPn5DsAAAAJ&hl=en&oi=ao">Google Scholar profile</a> for a more frequently updated source.
+May not be updated regularly, refer to my [Google Scholar profile](https://scholar.google.com/citations?user=ELPn5DsAAAAJ&hl=en&oi=ao) for a more frequently updated source.

 <!-- _pages/publications.md -->
 <div class="publications">